 Although these labor camps might be described as "ordinary prisons", there is nothing "ordinary" in the treatment of those incarcerated there.
 Differences in the treatment of prisoners and political detainees are often merely "matters of degree, not principle.
-Policies that combine forced labour with deliberate starvation, inadequate medical care and poor hygiene conditions cause the death of thousands of inmates annually."
+Policies that combine forced labour with deliberate starva-